LiveRamp/reslang/README.md

 If instead you wish to view the events in the AsyncAPI Playgrounder for editing, please add the --web option.

     ./reslang models/eventing --open --web

+## Stripping out the comments for review

+Reslang can produce a nice pretty-printed, stripped down version of the Reslang.
+It is often easier to review this form, as it removes the comments and error structures.

+    ./reslang models/resources --stripped

+Will produce the fancy output to stdout.